 The best practice Redmap has performed may just be the beginning of an accounting process evolution.

-This feature will appear in the November edition of Australian Mining.
+This feature also appears in the November edition of Australian Mining.